spacemeshos/product/smapp_wallets_flows.md

 > User goals: view smeshing rewards, use wallet.

 1. App starts local node and if smeshing is setup, configures it to smesh.
-1. App displays the unlock wallet screen.
+1. App displays the `unlock wallet` screen.
 1. User enters wallet password to access it.
-1. App displays the main wallet screen and syncs the mesh in the background.
+1. App displays the `main wallet` screen and syncs the mesh in the background.
 1. User uses the wallet screen features
-1. User switchs to smeshing screen to view smeshing status.
+1. User switchs to `smeshing screen` to view smeshing status.

 -----

 ### First Time User Experience - (via Public Api)

-1. App displays the app setup screen.
+1. App displays the `wallet setup` screen. (wallet+node or wallet).
 1. User selects to setup wallet only.
-1. App display the network selection screen.
+1. App display the `network selection` screen.
 1. User selects a public Spacemesh API web service to use with the wallet.
-1. App displays the wallet setup screen.
+1. App displays the `wallet setup` screen. (standard or ledger).
 1. User selects to setup a standard wallet.
-1. App displays the set wallet password screen.
+1. App displays the `set wallet password` screen.
 1. User sets password for new wallet.
-1. App gets wallet balance, transactions history, and network status via the API and presents it to the user in the wallet and in the network screens.
+1. App gets wallet balance, transactions history, and network status via the API and presents it to the user in the `wallet` screen` and in the `network` screen.
 1. User checks his balance, incoming transactions and executes transactions.

 ----

 ### Second User Session (via Public Api)

-1. App displays the unlock wallet screen.
+1. App displays the `unlock wallet` screen.
 1. User enters wallet password to access it.
-1. App displays the main wallet screen and updates wallet data via the API,
+1. App displays the `wallet` screen and updates wallet data via the API,
-1. User uses the wallet screen features
+1. User uses the `wallet` screen features
-1. User switches to network screen to view network status.
+1. User switches to `network` screen to view network status.

 --------

 ### Adding a Ledger Wallet
-1. App displays an 'add new wallet' command in the wallet password prompt screen.
+1. App displays an `add new wallet` command in the `unlock wallet` screen.
 1. User clicks on the add new wallet command.
-1. App displays the network selection screen (local node or public api)
+1. App displays the `network selection` screen (local node or public api)
 1. User chooses one of the options for the wallet (local or public)
-1. App display the `wallet setup screen`.
+1. App display the `wallet setup` screen.
 1. User selects to setup a ledger wallet.
 1. App attempts to connect to ledger device using the sm ledger sdk.
 1. If app can't connect to Spacemesh app on a sub-connected ledger device, then it displays the `connect ledger device` screen and provides instructions on how to use ledger with spacemesh.
 1. User open the Spacemesh app on his ledger device and usb connects it to his computer.
 1. App connects to the Spacemesh app on ledger via the sm ledger sdk.
 1. App connects to network via public api or starts a local node based on user selection above.
-1. App displays the wallet main screen.
+1. App displays the `wallet` screen.

 ---------

 ### Adding a new Standard Wallet

-1. App displays an 'add new wallet' command in the wallet password prompt screen.
+1. App displays an `add new wallet` command in the `uncock wallet` screen.
 1. User clicks on the add new wallet command.
 1. App displays the `wallet setup` screen (wallet+node or public api)
 1. User chooses one of the options for the wallet (local or public)
-1. App display the `wallet setup screen` (standard or ledger).
+1. App display the `wallet setup` screen (standard or ledger).
 1. User selects to setup a standard wallet.
 1. App connect to network via public api or starts a local node based on user selection above.
-1. App displays the wallet main screen.
+1. App displays the `wallet` screen.

 --------